 Attention on recovery shifts from baby to mom.
 Your baby (except in special cases), is in a healthier state than you.
 You are the one who needs more recovery time.
 In the hospital, you should get up as soon as possible.
-The nurses in the hospital will have you up in 24-48 hours.
+The nurses in the hospital will have you up in 12-24 hours.
 Your I.V. and catheter tubes will also be taken out at this time.
 It won't be easy at first, but movement is important for your recovery.
 Your objective is to go home within 3-5 days.
 Listen to your body.
 It will tell you when to stop and when to go.

 You can breast-feed successfully.
 It may take time and patience on your part.
 A good way to breast-feed your baby is to lie on your side, since your incision may be tender.
-Another way is holding the baby "football" style, cradled under one arm, as a running back holds the football when he runs or, hold the child in your lap using pillows to protect your incision.
+Another way is holding the baby "football" style, cradled under one arm, or hold the child in your lap using pillows to protect your incision.
 Whatever way you choose to breast-feed you can and will have a normal relationship with your baby.